 Shipping barrels of personal effects from anywhere in the US to the Caribbean can be a labor of love.
 Consequently, we all have a responsibility to keep everything above board.
 The commodity of choice when shipping to the Caribbean Islands is for the most part household goods.
 Household goods range from non-perishable food items, clothes, shoes, to home decor products.
-Lots of retail shipping companies and their freight forwarders offer customers the right logistics infrastructure that makes it possible for them to stay in touch with loved ones in their country of origin.
-Americans, on the other hand, use that same structure to cultivate relationships with friends, non-profit organizations, business associates, and peers in the Caribbean.
-Most individual customers opted out of doing an ‘Export Declaration’ of their shipment because it means an additional charge to the costs of international shipping.
-An HS Code is mandatory in some instances and required as a way to facilitate the inspection of any shipment by customs agents.
+Lots of retail shipping companies with their freightforwarders, freight brokers, and customs brokers, offer customers the right logistics infrastructure that makes it possible for them to stay in touch with loved ones in their country of origin by shipping an array of items as personal cargo.
+Americans, on the other hand, use that same structure to build and maintain relationships with friends, non-profit organizations, business associates, and colleagues in the Caribbean.
+Most individual customers opted out of doing an Export Declaration (Export Dec) of their shipment because it means an additional charge to the costs of international shipping.
+An HS Code is mandatory in many instances for 2 reasons: 1) It tells the shipper and customs, these are items with no export restrictions; 2) It’s another way to describe the contents of each barrel without an Export Dec and hence facilitate the inspection of any shipment by customs agents.

 It is crucial at this juncture to address the elephant in the room – i.e., human trafficking.
 Having human cargo on board of any vessels is a serious and severe violation of international laws.
 Human trafficking is unequivocally a crime against humanity.
 Therefore, all governments on this planet should do their parts in prosecuting human traffickers to the full extent of the law.